bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 06 - Ansible Setup.md

 ```

 There are 4 different playbooks:
 - Use **paperspace-vm-manage.yml** for setting up your VMs.
-It is declarative and automatically populates the inventory file.
-Note that a create/delete for a VM takes some time to take effect, so you may need to rerun paperspace-vm-manage.yml playbook for the inventory file to be correctly populated.
+It is declarative (can run multiple times) and automatically populates the inventory file.
+Note that a create/delete for a VM takes some time to take effect, so you will need to rerun paperspace-vm-manage.yml playbook for the inventory file to be correctly populated.
 - **microk8s-setup.yml** is the main playbook.
-It sets up microk8s cluster with GPU drivers, necessary addons and shared drive.
+It sets up microk8s cluster with GPU drivers, necessary addons and shared drive. <b>Future: Bypass most of the steps by creating and using custom image pre-installed with drivers and microk8s.
+This can save most of the setup time.</b>
 - microk8s-shutdown.yml is the playbook to shutdown the cluster and poweroff the machines.
 Helpful if you are not using the cluster and plan to shutdown to save cost.
 - microk8s-startup.yml starts the microk8s cluster.
 Note, it does NOT poweron the machines.
 You need to do that manually for now.